-Promoting a healthy lifestyle, anti-doping and integrity and

-- governance were the three items MFs felt most important for the sport to be leading on.
+• Promoting a healthy lifestyle, anti-doping and integrity and governance were the three items MFs felt most important for the sport to be leading on.

-- World Athletics campaigns\

-included in the survey received

-promotion by at least 50% of

-MFs.
-Large and medium sized MFs

-tended to be more likely to promote
+World Athletics campaigns\ included in the survey received promotion by at least 50% of MFs.
+Large and medium sized MFs tended to be more likely to promote these campaigns.

-these campaigns.

-STRATEGIC GOALS

-MORE PARTICIPATION

-MORE PEOPLE
+WORLD PLAN STRUCTURE

-The people - coaches, officials, administrative personnel and volunteers - that run our sport are crucial to sustaining and improving its popularity, from grassroots to elite.
+STRATEGIC GOALS OBJECTIVES MORE PARTICIPATION We will maximise participation in Athletics and the development of athletes by (i) growing the opportunities to participate and develop at all levels and ages; (ii) through changing the perception of what is perceived to be 'athletics' and (iii) through promoting all our disciplines as inclusive, diverse and accessible to all.
+Development pathways from school to the world stage Facilities and equipment Promotion and campaigning Athletics for All Masters Athletics MORE PEOPLE The people - coaches, officials, administrative personnel and volunteers - that run our sport are crucial to sustaining and improving its popularity, from grassroots to elite.
 Collectively as a sport, we will maximise the opportunities for these individuals to develop through working closely with Member Federations on recruitment and development and embedding gender equity in our plans to ensure our sport is truly representative.

-MORE FANS

-Growing our fan base will help protect the long-term health of the sport but a significant mindset shift is required in how we engage with our current fans and acquire new fans.
+Supply of support staff Development opportunities Safeguarding Gender equity MORE FANS Growing our fan base will help protect the long-term health of the sport but a significant mindset shift is required in how we engage with our current fans and acquire new fans.
 The visibility of and storytelling related to our elite athletes will be central to engaging with our existing fans and also in attracting new fans to the sport.

-MORE PARTNERSHIPS

-Partnerships are critical to the development and growth of the sport, whether with commercial partners to help promote and contribute vital funding, media and broadcast partners which bring the sport to a global audience of billions, or to non-commercial partners such as to governments and host cities that provide funding and our infrastructure and host our events.
+Visibility of the sport Informed by data and insights Reputation Innovation and technology Entertain and engage via digital MORE PARTNERSHIPS Partnerships are critical to the development and growth of the sport, whether with commercial partners to help promote and contribute vital funding, media and broadcast partners which bring the sport to a global audience of billions, or to non-commercial partners such as to governments and host cities that provide funding and our infrastructure and host our events.
 The mutual benefits of partnering with athletics, including the health and wellbeing benefits, will be made clear to all our stakeholders, increasing opportunities for partnerships with the sport around the world.

-OBJECTIVES

-- 1. Development pathways

-- from school to the world stage

-- 2. Facilities and equipment

-- Promotion and campaigning

-- 4. Athletics for All

-- 5. Masters Athletics

-- 1. Supply of support staff

-- 2. Development opportunities

-- Safeguarding

-- 4. Gender equity

-- 1. Visibility of the sport

-- 2. Informed by data and insights

-- 3. Reputation

-- 4. Innovation and technology

-- 5. Entertain and engage via digital

-- 1. Benefits of partnering with athletics

-- 2. MF and Area support and sustainability

-- 3. Host cities

-- 4. Broadcast partners

-- 5. Data and insights for partnerships
+Benefits of partnering with athletics MF and Area support and sustainabilities Host cities Broadcast partners Data and insights for partnerships